 Colorectal cancer includes cancer of the colon or rectum, which are parts of the large intestine.

 There are several kinds of screening tests for colorectal cancer.
 You can even do some at home.
 Before your next doctor visit, check out Colorectal Cancer Screening: Which test would I prefer?
 Then share what you learned with your doctor.

-Under the Affordable Care Act, most health insurance plans must cover screening for colorectal cancer for people over age 50 at no cost to you.
+The Affordable Care Act requires most health insurance plans to cover many preventive services.
+This means you may be able to get screenings at no cost to you.
 Talk with your insurance company to learn more.

 What do I ask the doctor?